vulinh64/vulinh64.github.io/blog/2025-07-28-java-thread-safety.md

 ### Traditional Immutable Classes

 The classic way to go immutable is with final classes and final fields.
-It's like putting your variables in a vault and throwing away the key:
+It's like putting your variables in a vault and throwing away the key.

 <details>